 Since I was up I puttered around online, writing out my Stop & Chat post and catching up on some reading.
 I meant to comment, but Mom and I ended up video calling and that kind of slipped my mind.
 It had been a while since we got to really talk because she's been busy with work and spring cleaning around the house.
 We've stuck to messages until today, so we took this opportunity to catch up and just chitchat.
 I've realized that I keep in contact with my parents a lot more than other people do.
 I don't know what to make of it besides I'm either really clingy or we have successfully made that adjustment in our relationship and how we approach each other to make almost daily contact more fun than an annoyance.
-I just have to be careful not to let them take charge of my marriage.
-Michael doesn't say anything but I know he fears that my constant contact with them keeps me from being my own person and making my own decisions.
+M doesn't say anything but I know he fears that my constant contact with them keeps me from being my own person and making my own decisions.
 I'd like to think that's not the case, but I can't look at the situation objectively enough to really say.

 While I was in the video call with Mom, L called and asked if I'd like to go to Namhansanseong and hike since it was a lovely day.
 The pollution index was really low and it was sunny with crystal clear air.
 Okay, not crystal clear, but the air was very clear.
 Visibility was amazing.
 I said yes and promptly ditched Mom to get ready.
 LOL As soon as I finished my phone call with L Mom asked if I was filling up my social schedule again and I told her you betcha!
 She did demand that I take pictures so I can send them to her.
 Pfft, like I was going to take any pictures.
 We totally didn't buy a camera with the very specific intention of documenting our time here in Korea! :P